Moroccan-style cauliflower rice

 Smoky butternut squash hummus

-Roasted squash, smoked chickpeas and gently warming spices give what I think is a lovely autumnal twist on hummus.
+Roasted squash and smoked chickpeas give what I think is a lovely autumnal twist on hummus.
 Continue reading “Smoky butternut squash hummus”

 Smoked hummus